Plotly’s Dash framework is used by Python developers to develop complete data apps and interactive dashboards.

 - Input: which property of which component to serve as input to the callback function (such as the

-property) - A Python function
+valueproperty) - A Python function

-variable using Python classes' dot notation and set the output and input
+Define the callback function as an attribute of the app variable using Python classes' dot notation and set the output and input

 In Dash, the inputs and outputs of our application are simply the properties of a particular component.
 See basic-callbacks.